 Steven, the founder of Skill IT, helps his clients achieve these tasks by offering business automation and efficiency services.

+A partner portal is one of the most common reasons businesses reach for Softr.
+It surfaces only the products, files, deals, and collateral that each partner is allowed to see.
 As part of his mission to help companies choose the right tools to achieve better results and improve their processes, Steven chose Softr to create a user interface using Airtable as a data source:

-“I was initially using Stacker but the amount of input required from the client side was too much.
+"I was initially using Stacker but the amount of input required from the client side was too much.
 I started looking for alternatives and ended up with Softr after trying several options.
-It met all my requirements and is easy to use.”
+It met all my requirements and is easy to use." — Steven Cornelis, Founder at Skill IT

 Why we love it

-We love that Steven has been using Softr as part of such a diverse set of no-code tools to make the most out of his automation processes.
+We love that Steven has been using Softr as part of such a diverse set of no-code, AI, and automation tools.
 In the Skill IT case study, he mentions using Zapier, Integromat, ToDoist, Airtable, Dorik, and Bannerbear, among others.
+This is a testament to the interconnectivity and creativity in the AI no-code space.

 Volunteering portal: Selfless Fiji